-Jeremy Scott Foster is an adventure travel photographer and professional adventurer.
-He has been traveling the world for 8 years, asking the hard questions, and learning about both the world and himself in the process.
+Jeremy Scott Foster is an adventure travel photographer and founder of the leading adventure travel blog, TravelFreak.
+He has been traveling the world for 10 years, asking the hard questions, and learning about both the world and himself in the process.

 - Where to find Prague’s quirkiest art You’ll only spend a few hours in beautiful Prague before you realize that the fairytale city isn’t just about perfectly preserved Gothic, Renaissance, and Baroque architecture.
 Beneath that pretty surface is a quirky, tongue-in-cheek, politically-charged art scene with some unforgettable pieces scattered around the city.
 Local artist David Černý is one of the most noteworthy appearances on this list, as his edgy (and often controversial) pieces are renowned around the world.
 But there’s a lot more to discover too, from colorful street art to eerie statues to graffiti-covered walls.
 Some are found close to other historic highlights; others will take a little more work to find.
 That’s half the fun!